PARTICULARS FILE

 f.
 Training and / or continuing education programme attended by each director / commissioner

-TPB Board of Directors Eduardo F. Pelaez and Vanessa L. Suatengco participated in the Risk Management in the Age of COVID-19 Webinar on 14 May 2020, and the Pilipinas: Aspire, Rise, Sustain Webinar Series in 2021, both organized by Institute of Corporate Directors.
+Appointive Directors Eduardo F. Pelaez (Dir.
+Pelaez) and Vanessa L. Suatengco (Dir.
+Suatengco) attended the Corporate Governance Orientation Program for GOCCs held on 18 April 2018 and 21 February 2018, respectively.
+For FY 2019, Dirs.
+Pelaez and Suatengco participated in the Strategy for Directors on 16 May and 11 July, respectively.
+Dirs.
+Pelaez and Suatengco also participated in the Risk Management in the Age of COVID-19 Webinar on 14 May 2020, and the Pilipinas: Aspire, Rise, Sustain Webinar Series in 2021, both organized by the Institute of Corporate Directors.
+Former COO Maria Anthonette C. Velasco-Allones likewise attended the same ICD Seminar in 2021.

 9. Corporate Governance Confirmation Statement